gissf1/TrueNAS_SimplifySwap/README.md

           `/path/to/your/shlogger -o /path/to/your/simplify-swap.log -s 10485760 /path/to/your/TrueNAS_SimplifySwap/simplify-swap.sh`

-        You can use these logging methods to enable output logging for this script (or other commands) by substituting the appropriate script name in the command line.
+        You can use these logging methods to enable output logging for either script (or other commands) by substituting the appropriate script name in the command line.

     - **Enabled**:
       - Check this to enable the script at startup